 Though there are plenty more options for permanent desks, I wanted to switch over to some temporary ideas.
 Tons of people around the world are switching to work from home this spring.
 If this is you, you may be wondering how you’ll set up a workspace without a designated office.
 Here are some ways you can set up a DIY desk for the next few weeks.

 With a bit of creativity, any piece of furniture at the right height can be used as a standing desk.

-The most important thing is to find a surface that is the correct height, so you can relax your shoulders and type with your arms at a right angle.
+The most important thing with this DIY desk is to find a surface that is the correct height, so you can relax your shoulders and type with your arms at a right angle.
 People have found that they can make a standing desk out of a liquor cabinet, bookshelf, hall table, or even kitchen island.

-This standing desk may not be a great solution as your main desk, but it’s a great idea to schedule out some time during your work day to work standing up.
+This standing desk DIY solution may not be as great as your main desk, but it’s a great idea to schedule out some time during your work day to work standing up.

 Working at the dining room table is a quick way to set up a desk without much effort.

 One of the easiest ways to start working from home is to use your dining room table.
 Your table should be the right height to work comfortably, and it will have plenty of room for you to spread out a bit while you work.

 Depending on your situation, you could designate half the table as work space and half as eating space.
 You could also make a habit of clearing away your work supplies at the end of the day.
 This can be a good way to make a distinction between work life and home life.

 If you need a little more space than you can get with some of our other options, try a folding table for a cheap DIY desk with room to spread.